Tirzepatide vs Retatrutide 2026: Dual Agonist vs Triple Agonist — Phase 3 Data & Should You Wait? | Luma Health

 The addition of glucagon receptor agonism is retatrutide's theoretical advantage: while GLP-1 and GIP primarily reduce caloric intake through appetite suppression, glucagon agonism raises the body's baseline energy expenditure.
 It adds an energy output component to the appetite input reduction that tirzepatide already provides — effectively adding a metabolic accelerator alongside the appetite brake.

 The blood sugar concern with glucagon activation (glucagon normally raises blood glucose) is mitigated in practice by the concurrent GLP-1 and GIP activation, which robustly stimulate insulin secretion.
-In Phase 2 trials, retatrutide did not produce problematic hyperglycemia — the three hormonal effects counterbalance at the relevant receptors.
+Retatrutide's Phase 3 program, including a dedicated type 2 diabetes trial (TRANSCEND-T2D-1), has not shown problematic hyperglycemia — the three hormonal effects appear to counterbalance at the relevant receptors.

 Tirzepatide — SURMOUNT-1 (Phase 3, 2022)